Contact Us Today (424) 372-3112

 Suppose a defendant is financially unable to pay restitution to the victim.
 In that case, this will not be considered sufficient grounds to find that they are violating the terms and conditions of diversion.

-Benefits of AB 3234 Misdemeanor Diversion
+Benefits of AB 3234 Diversion

-• not only will the case be completely dismissed, which means they will not have a record of conviction, but
+As stated above, this new misdemeanor diversion can provide significant benefits to a defendant.
+Not only will the case be completely dismissed, which means they will not have a record of conviction, but the underlying arrest will be deemed never to have occurred, offering hope for a positive outcome.

-California Crimes Not Eligible for Diversion
+Crimes Not Eligible for Diversion

 Under the newly enacted AB 3234, some misdemeanor crimes are not eligible for diversion, including: